-With Christmas just a few weeks away, chances are the excitement levels are seriously ramping up.
+With Christmas just over a week away, chances are the excitement levels are seriously ramping up.
 Part of the fun is decorating your home for the holidays – but that can be tricky with small children.
 Glass baubles can smash and cause injuries.
 Inquisitive crawlers might try and pull themselves up on the tree.
 Don’t worry!
 Here are some fail-safe kid-friendly Christmas decorations!

 1Pine cone trees

 You can buy pine cones, but it’s far more fun to collect them yourselves from the woods.
 Cut strips of thick card and glue the ends together to make round bases.
 Sit a pine cone on top of each one, broadest part at the bottom.
 Decorate with glitter, spray ‘snow’ or paint.

 Dot them around the house individually or create displays.
 Tie loops of cotton around them if you prefer to hang them up.
 Alternatively, make one big Christmas tree out of lots of pine cones.
 Start with a large, flat circle of thick card or thin wood for your base and build inwards and upwards in layers.

 Treat the kids to some special festive bedding.
 There are plenty of designs available, from full-on Santa and his sleigh to subtle snowflake patterns – so there’s something suitable no matter how old they are.
 Another option is to buy Christmas blankets or throws.
 As well as helping to decorate bedrooms, they’re easy to take downstairs to snuggle under while you watch your favourite holiday movies.

 While a picture-perfect Christmas tree reaching to the ceiling looks beautiful, it’s not always practical.
 They can get pulled over, or ornaments fall off and get broken.
 If it’s a real one, those pesky pine-needles get trodden all over the house.
 There’s also the question of space – not everyone has a spare corner.